 No threatened flora species were found during the surveys.
-One threatened ecological community, the Weeping Myall Woodland in the Darling Riverine Plains, Brigalow Belt South, Cobar Peneplain, Murray-Darling Depression, Riverina and NSW South Western Slopes Bioregions endangered ecological community listed under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the NSW Threatened Species Conservation Act 1995 was recorded.
-Parts of this community also conform to the Weeping Myall Woodlands endangered ecological community listed under the EPBC Act.
+One threatened ecological community, the Weeping Myall Woodland in the Darling Riverine Plains, Brigalow Belt South, Cobar Peneplain, Murray-Darling Depression, Riverina and NSW South Western Slopes Bioregions endangered ecological community listed under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the NSW Threatened Species Conservation Act 1995 was recorded in areas within ML 1535.

 AMBS also undertook targeted surveys for threatened flora species.
-Further targeted searches for the Austral Pilworth (Pilularia novae-hollandiae) were conducted in April 2012 over all major areas of gilgais and some waterways within the study area.
+Targeted searches for the Austral Pilworth (Pilularia novae-hollandiae) were conducted in April 2013 over all major areas of gilgais and some waterways within the study area.
 No populations of Austral Pillwort were found.

-DnA Environmental is engaged by Barrick to conduct annual monitoring of the Compensatory Wetland (CW); rehabilitation area and rehabilitation trial areas; the offset areas; Austral Pillwort habitat and RVEP areas.
-A summary of DnA's monitoring programme from 2012 is provided below.
+DnA Environmental is engaged by Barrick to conduct annual monitoring of the Compensatory Wetland (CW); rehabilitation area and rehabilitation trial areas; the offset areas; potential Austral Pillwort habitat and the RVEP areas.
+A summary of the resuls of DnA's monitoring programme from 2013 is provided below.